adilev7/shopify-app/README.md

 # Shopify App Template - Node

 This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using Node and React.
 It contains the basics for building a Shopify app.

 Rather than cloning this repo, you can use your preferred package manager and the Shopify CLI with [these steps](#installing-the-template).

+## Basic information

+- The database schema for the additional table is in the web/db directory.
+- Only the app proxy url needs to be manually updated.
+There is no need to update the api url elsewhere.

 ## Benefits